chriskejw/speedie/readme.md

 #Contact

-- Please do not hesitate to drop me a message if you encountered any bugs/errors or have any suggestions/ideas to share.
+- Please do not hesitate to drop me a message if you encountered any bugs / errors or have any suggestions/ideas to share.
 Thanks & have fun!